gazpachu/joanmira/pages/blog/2012-09-13---if-content-is-king-data-is-queen/index.md

 ---
-title: "If content is king, data is queen"
+title: If content is king, data is queen
+description: Article originally posted in the blog of WCRS, where I worked as a Creative Technologist
 cover: images/content_d4zfvf.jpg
 template: post
 category: work